 A simple search of “can you compost rice?” will direct you to several pages with different answers to this question.
 Although rice is an organic material, the process of composting rice is not as straightforward as many other materials.

-However, to answer the question of “can you compost rice?”
-Yes, you can.
+However, to answer the question, yes, you can add rice to your home compost.
 Rice will break down in a compost heap and add nutrients to the soil.
 The process of composting leftover rice is, however, a bit tricky.

 Although composting cooked rice and uncooked rice is possible, it requires certain best practices.
-If you eat rice a lot and want to add this green material to your compost, you should consider certain factors.
+You should consider certain factors if you eat rice a lot and want to add this green material to your compost.

 Before adding rice to your compost pile, consider whether it’s cooked rice or uncooked rice.
 The reason for this consideration is that raw rice and cooked rice require slightly different practices.
 As a result, knowing how to add each type to your compost pile will ensure it doesn’t attract rodents.
 Although you can add rice to your compost pile, you should avoid adding large quantities to your compost.